tensor365/airflow-label-studio-provider/README.md

 ### 4. Example: Creating a DAG with Label Studio Sync Operator to reload App

-You can now use the operators in your dags to trigger a reload of an app in Qlik Sense from Airflow
+You can now use the operators in your dags to trigger a sync of porject in Label Studio

 Example: